 Channel information in the OCI matches current operating channel parameters (see 12.2.9 (Requirements for Operating Channel Validation)).

-Otherwise, the AP rejects the request by discarding the frame.
+Otherwise, the FILSR rejects the request by discarding the frame.

-The AP decrypts and verifies the received (Re)Association Request frame with the AEAD algorithm as defined in 12.11.2.7 (AEAD cipher mode for FILS) with the (#3744)PTK-KEK as the key.
+The FILSR decrypts and verifies the received (Re)Association Request frame with the AEAD algorithm as defined in 12.11.2.7 (AEAD cipher mode for FILS) with the (#3744)PTK-KEK as the key.
 The AAD is reconstructed as defined above and is passed, along with the cipher text of the received frame, to the AEAD decryption operation.

 If the output from the AEAD decryption operation returns a failure, the authentication exchange fails.
 If the output does not return failure, the output plaintext replaces the cipher text as portion of the frame body that follows the FILS Session element and processing of the received frame continues by checking the value of the FILS Key Confirmation element.

-The AP verifies that the RSNE received in the (Re)Association Request frame has identical AKM suite and cipher suites and RSN capabilities as were included in the RSNE in the Authentication frame from the STA.
+The FILSR verifies that the RSNE received in the (Re)Association Request frame has identical AKM suite and cipher suites and RSN capabilities as were included in the RSNE in the Authentication frame from the FILSO.
 If these fields differ, the authentication exchange fails.

-For FILS Shared Key authentication, the AP constructs a verifier, Key-Auth', in an identical manner as the STA constructed its Key-Auth above.
+For FILS Shared Key authentication, the FILSR constructs a verifier, Key-Auth', in an identical manner as the FILSO constructed its Key-Auth above.

-The AP compares Key-Auth' with the KeyAuth field in the FILS Key Confirmation element of the received frame.
+The FILSR compares Key-Auth' with the KeyAuth field in the FILS Key Confirmation element of the received frame.
 If they differ, authentication fails.

-For FILS Public Key authentication, the AP uses the STA’s (certified) public key from the FILS Public Key element to verify that the signature contained in the KeyAuth field corresponds to the purported signature by the STA over the concatenation of the following:
+For FILS Public Key authentication, the FILSR uses the FILSO’s (certified) public key from the FILS Public Key element to verify that the signature contained in the KeyAuth field corresponds to the purported signature by the FILSO over the concatenation of the following:

-STA’s public Diffie-Hellman value gSTA
+FILSO’s public Diffie-Hellman value gSTA

-AP’s public Diffie-Hellman value gAP
+FILSR’s public Diffie-Hellman value gAP

-STA’s nonce SNonce, the AP’s nonce ANonce
+FILSO’s nonce SNonce, the FILSR’s nonce ANonce

-STA’s MAC address STA-MAC
+FILSO’s MAC address (i.e. non-AP STA MAC address or, for MLO, non-AP MLD MAC address)

-AP’s BSS’s BSSID AP-BSSID
+FILSR’s MAC address (i.e. BSSID of the AP’s BSS or, for MLO, AP MLD’s MAC address)

 in that order, according to the signature scheme used.
-Furthermore, the AP checks all certificates in the certificate chain, both cryptographically and from a security policy perspective, according to the procedures for checking certificates and certificate chains in IETF RFC 5280.
+Furthermore, the FILSR checks all certificates in the certificate chain, both cryptographically and from a security policy perspective, according to the procedures for checking certificates and certificate chains in IETF RFC 5280.
 If any of these verifications fail, authentication fails.

-If authentication is deemed a failure, ICK, (#3744)PTK-KEK, TK, and the PTKSA shall be irretrievably deleted and the AP shall return an Authentication frame with a status code set to 112 (Authentication rejected due to FILS authentication failure).
+If authentication is deemed a failure, ICK, (#3744)PTK-KEK, TK, and the PTKSA shall be irretrievably deleted and the FILSR shall return an Authentication frame with a status code set to 112 (Authentication rejected due to FILS authentication failure).
 If PMKSA caching was not being employed for this failed authentication attempt, the PMKSA shall also be deleted.
 If PMKSA caching was being employed, the reason for failure might be an impersonation attack.
-Therefore, when FILS with PMKSA caching fails, the AP may decide to retain the cached PMKSA.
+Therefore, when FILS with PMKSA caching fails, the FILSR may decide to retain the cached PMKSA.

 (Re)Association Response for FILS key confirmation

-The AP constructs a (Re)Association Response frame for FILS authentication per 9.3.3.6 (Association Response frame format) and 9.3.3.8 (Reassociation Response frame format).
+The FILSR constructs a (Re)Association Response frame for FILS authentication per 9.3.3.6 (Association Response frame format) and 9.3.3.8 (Reassociation Response frame format).
 As with the (Re)Association Request frame, hash algorithms are used to generate the FILS Key Confirmation element and the specific hash algorithm depends on the negotiated AKM (see 9.4.2.23.3 (AKM suites)).